hubiquitus/hubiquitus-client-android/README.md

     git clone git://github.com/hubiquitus/hubiquitus-android.git

 #### 2) Import examples
+For android:
-You will find two examples (one native and another with PhoneGap) under examples.
+You will find hAPI-android-v0.5.0.jar in the hAPI-android/target.
-You can import them as projects under eclipse.
+You can import the file jar directly to your project.
-Update classpath to point to android libs and hapi/hapiPhoneGapPlugins directories
+For android PhoneGap:
+1. Copy the directory hapiPhoneGapPlusin to your project.
+Add the link source to the directory.
+2. Copy the directory examples/PhoneGapTest/assets/www/js/HClientPhoneGap to yourproject/assets/www/

 #### 3) config AndroidManifest.xml
 Add "android:name="org.hubiquitus.hapi.util.MyApplication" in "Application".